 Fewer people are supported in residential care homes.
 Those who are receive highly personalised care and support.
-People's homes provide the best possible environment to support their care and their overall health and wellbeing.

 People are making the best possible use of the full range of primary care services.
 They are well supported to directly access the specific services that best meet their needs and don't have to be referred by their GP.
-Communities are directly influencing how health and social care resources are invested through participatory budgeting.